erikjuvan/stm32_cmake_examples/README.md

-# STM32 CMake example project
+# STM32 CMake examples

-A bit larger (based on a project) and more cleaned up and working well example of using cmake to build STM32 project.
+Collection of cmake examples for STM32 platform.